alder-tree/BrokenWisdoms/2-Opposing-views.md

 > ``I told Psychiatrist 3 my symptoms.
 He was cold, authoritative, and disbelieving.
 He only believed the benzos were needed.
 He argued that benzos could be safely taken for years.
 At no point for the next 5 months would he specify a tapering schedule, and I was begging him.``
 >
 > ``He asked about my hair loss, whether I had pulled the hair out myself.
 He wouldn't believe me the first couple times I answered.
-Not only didn't I pull it out myself, but the medical system, the looney system that did, was now making me answer, repeatedly, for whether I was responsible for the literal-crime they committed.``
+Not only didn't I pull it out myself, but the medical system did, the one that was now making me answer repeatedly whether I did.``
 >
 > ``I kept begging him to taper in later sessions as well, and he thought if I was having all those negative symptoms, that we should increase the dose.
 Psychiatrist 3 wanted to increase the dose, as if not realizing that that would start a perpetual race against the brain's downregulation mechanisms.``